 The sky’s the limit when it comes to how you choose to build and garnish this southwestern soup!
 Not a fan of black beans?
 Substitute pinto, great northern, or garbanzo beans instead.
 Got some soup snobs in your family?
 Top this soup with Mexican crema, cheese, avocado chunks, and tortilla strips to make everyone happy.

-- Chipotle peppers in adobo sauce – These peppers add a wonderful, smoky spice to your dish.
-You can usually find a can in the international aisle in grocery stores or online in my shop!
+- Chipotle peppers in adobo sauce: These peppers add a wonderful, smoky spice to your dish.
+You can usually find a can in the international aisle in grocery stores or online.